Ya Got Trouble: Notable covers and parodies

 In a 2016 episode of Crazy Ex-Girlfriend, "Josh and I Work on a Case," the eponymous character Rebecca cajoles the tenants of an apartment complex to sue their landlord in a parody of this song entitled "Cold Showers Lead to Crack".

 My Little Pony: Friendship Is Magic featured the song 'Super Speedy Cider Squeezy 6000' from the second season episode of the same name.
 The song was inspired by "Ya Got Trouble" while the whole episode is loosely based on The Music Man, both the 1962 film and the 1957 musical.

 In an episode of Schmigadoon! titled "Tribulation", Mildred Layton (played by Kristin Chenoweth, and based on Music Man's, Mrs. Shinn) attempts to condemn the outsiders and tries to convince the townspeople to vote her for Mayor with "Tribulation", a direct parody of this song.

+Comedian Paul F. Tompkins performed this song during his 2025 Varietopia tour.